Lansing, Michigan: Airports

 Scheduled commercial airline service is offered from Capital Region International Airport (formerly known as Capital City Airport).
-Delta Air Lines maintains routes to Detroit and Minneapolis.
-United Airlines maintains routes to Chicago O'Hare.
-American Airlines offers non-stop flights to Washington, D.C., and Chicago O'Hare.
+Delta Air Lines maintains a route to Detroit, while American Airlines offers non-stop flights to both Chicago O'Hare and Washington, D.C.
 Apple Vacations provides seasonal flights to Cancún, Mexico; Montego Bay, Jamaica; and Punta Cana, Dominican Republic.
 UPS has a freight hub at Capital Region International Airport making up part of the 42 million pounds of annual cargo moving through the airport.
 In 2008 the airport received a port of entry designation – known as Port Lansing – and now has a permanent customs facility, thus changing its name to reflect the port of entry status.
 The same year a 500 ft extension to the largest of the three runways – now 8506 ft – was completed to allow for larger aircraft to use the airport.